Effective Stack Sizes

 Being able to play short stack poker 100% of the time means that they rarely get further than the flop before they are all-in.
 As a result, the number of decisions they have to make is limited, and the decisions they do have to make are far easier.
 This is why many beginner players enjoy playing short stack poker, and why they are disliked by competent full-stack players.

-Apologies for the slight rant there, but it's a perfect example of how the effective stacks concept is utilised and exploited by some players in the game.
+Apologies for the slight rant there, but it's a perfect example of how the effective stacks concept is utilized and exploited by some players in the game.

 Final thoughts on effective stacks.